utaresearch/claimbuster-spotter/adv_transformer/README.md

 # Adversarial Claim Spotting
+WARNING THIS IS DEPRECATED!!!
+NEW DOCUMENTATION COMING SOON!

 We present our application of adversarial training as a regularization technique, on top of a transformer network, for the purpose of determining whether a given claim is factual and worthy of fact-checking.

 ## Table of Contents